devmount/sloth.css/docs/pages/components/sequence.md

 ### Horizontal

 Use the `sequence horizontal` classes to change the orientation of the sequence to be inline.
 Horizontal sequences cannot break and long sequences will get a horizontal scrollbar.
+Also only text is supported as step content.

 <div class="demo">
   <ol class="sequence horizontal">